waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Pressure Plate Test:** There is a hidden pressure plate on 2F.
 (DEBUNKED for eastern side)
   - **Interactable Object Test:** Another object on 2F is an interactable switch.
 (DEBUNKED for wall segment at (8,4))

-### Sprout Tower 1F - Re-interaction Test
-- **Hypothesis (from Agent):** Talking to SAGE CHOW again after the battle will cause him to open the path.
-- **Test:** Interacted with SAGE CHOW at (3, 5).
-  - **Conclusion:** The Sage gave flavor dialogue (\"All living beings coexist through cooperation...\").
-The path did not open.
-Hypothesis is DEBUNKED.

-- **1F - Wall Switch Test:**
-  - **Hypothesis (from Agent):** A hidden switch has appeared on the wall at x=4.
-  - **Conclusion:** Systematically pressing 'A' on all adjacent wall segments yielded no results.
-Hypothesis is DEBUNKED.

-- **1F - Interactable Object Test:**
-  - **Hypothesis (from Agent):** An object in the western section became interactable after defeating SAGE CHOW.
-  - **Conclusion:** Attempted to interact with pillars at (3,8) and (2,8).
-No interaction occurred.
-Hypothesis is DEBUNKED.

-- **1F - Hidden Item & Floor Switch Tests:**
-  - **Hypothesis (from Agent):** A hidden item or switch appeared in the western section after defeating SAGE CHOW.
-  - **Conclusion:** Systematically interacting with the floor and the Sage's original tile yielded no results.
-Hypothesis is DEBUNKED.

-### Violet City Gatehouse Warp - Investigation Conclusion
-- **Status:** Currently impassable.
-- **Summary:** All simple hypotheses for activating the warp at (39, 24) and (39, 25) have been tested and have failed.
-This includes entering from multiple directions, moving between the two warp tiles, and attempting to interact from an adjacent tile.
-Repeated position hallucinations have compromised testing, but the consistent failure suggests an unknown condition is blocking this path.
-- **New Plan:** I am abandoning this route and will now pivot to exploring all unseen areas of Violet City, starting with the west side.
-This path is a confirmed dead end for now.

-### Route 32 Pathing Investigation
+### Route 32
+- **Route 32 Pathing Investigation:**
   - **Conclusion:** After multiple failed pathing attempts, it is confirmed that the eastern and western paths of Route 32 are completely separate at the northern end.
 The eastern path is a dead end due to one-way ledges further south.
 The correct path forward must be found by exploring unseen areas to find a crossover or alternate route.

-### Route 32 Item Pickup
+- **Route 32 Item Pickup:**
   - **Hypothesis:** I can walk onto the tile with the Poké Ball to pick it up.
   - **Test:** Followed a path plan to (6, 53).
   - **Conclusion:** Movement was blocked at (6, 54).
 Hypothesis is DEBUNKED.
   - **New Hypothesis:** I must interact with the Poké Ball from an adjacent tile.

-## Notepad Additions (Turn 5148)

-### New Tile Types
-- **CAVE**: Traversable warp.

-### New Future Tasks
-- Test one-way ledges by trying to move up them.

-### New Tool/Agent Ideas
-- **puzzle_solver_assistant (Agent):** An agent to systematically guide the puzzle-solving process, suggesting hypotheses and tests.
-- **long_distance_pathfinder (Tool):** A tool optimized for finding paths across multiple maps, not just the current one.
-- Refactor 'Debunked Hypotheses' section into smaller chunks using 'replace'.
-- Refactor 'Debunked Hypotheses' section into smaller chunks using 'replace'.